adel-gu/accordion-lib/README.md

 ## ⭐️ Show your support <a name="support"></a>

-This project shows how you can build a headless and reusable component using react, typescript, and tailwindCSS.
+This project shows how to build a reusable, headless component using react, typescript, and tailwindCSS.
 So if you like this project please give it a star.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>